Jim Fitzpatrick was born and raised in Glasgow where he attended Holyrood R.C. Secondary School.

 Jim’s first job was with a local firm as a trainee before moving to London in 1973.
 In 1974 he became a firefighter with the London Fire Brigade and after 20 years service he was awarded the Fire Brigade Long Service and Good Conduct Medal.

-On 1st May 1997 Jim was elected Member of Parliament for Poplar and Canning Town.
+On 1st May 1997 Jim was elected Member of Parliament for Poplar and Canning Town, he held this seat until his retirement in November 2019.
 During government he was Minister of State for Farming and the Environment, Under- Secretary of State of Transport, Parliamentary under Secretary of State at the Department of Trade and Industry, Under Secretary of State at the office of the Deputy Prime Minister, Government Whip and Minister for London.
 Following boundary changes Poplar and Canning Town was renamed Poplar and Limehouse for the 2010 election.
 He is Chair of the All-Party Parliamentary Group on Primary Headache Disorders, Vice Chair of the All-Party Parliamentary Group on Bangladesh, All-Party Group on Animal Welfare, All-Party Group on Housing and All-Party Group on Air Ambulances.

 Jim became Chair of FIRE AID in March 2014.

 Steve started his career in 1991 as a retained firefighter with the Isle of Wight Fire Service and climbed the ranks becoming Chief Fire Officer in 2011.
 In 2015, Steve was appointed Director of Community Safety & Resilience with Hampshire Fire Service.
 He was seconded into East Sussex Fire Service as Deputy Chief Fire Officer.
 December 2016 he was appointed Director of Safety & Assurance with London Fire Brigade (LFB), one of the largest Fire and Rescue Services in the world.